VISA GUIDE

 Employment contract and job description

-Evidence of the employee’s qualifications (résumé, diplomas, certifications)
+Evidence of the employee's qualifications (resume, diplomas, certifications)

 Explanation of why their skills are not easily found in the U.S.